Qu1etboy/landing-page-template/README.md

 # Landing page template

-A Landing page template designed for advertising ecommerce.
+A Landing page template designed for advertising ecommerce business.
 Just clone or folk this repo and modified the code (style, color, layout) as much as you want.